Code-4-Community/learning-resources/docs/lesson-plans/week-7.md

 The `SERIAL` type is an `INTEGER` under the hood, usually used as an ID.
 It's a PostgreSQL specific data type, which is usually just an `INTEGER` with the `AUTO INCREMENT` modifier in most other databases.
+This is really useful for integer-typed `PRIMARY KEYS` in other databases, since it automatically creates a new unique ID for you.

 #### CHAR

 The `CHAR(x)` type is actually a string of max length `x`.
 If a value you insert isn't the full length `x`, then the value will be right-padded with spaces.
-For example, if the column type is `CHAR(5)`, then "hello" would be saved as "hello", but "hey" would be saved as "hey__" (pretend the underscores are spaces".
+For example, if the column type is `CHAR(5)`, then "hello" would be saved as "hello", but "hey" would be saved as "hey__" (pretend the underscores are spaces).

 #### VARCHAR